eferri65/Getting-and-Cleaning-Data/README.md

 ===========

 This is the Readme markdown file for the GitHub repo called Getting-and-Cleaning-Data.
+This Readme is divided in the following sections:

+1. Content of `Getting-and-Cleaning-Data repo`
+2. Instructions on how to run the script named `run_analysis.R`

+###1.
+Content of `Getting-and-Cleaning-Data repo`

 As required by the assignment, this repo contains the following files:

 1. This `Readme` markdown file: it describes how to run the R script included in the repo and summarizes what you will find in the Codebook